 Improved Superconductivity with Periodic Nano/Micro Patterning

 Superconductors are materials that can conduct electricity without resistance.
-Their superconducting behaviour is observed at and below very low temperatures (Transition Temperature, TC), generally under cryogenic conditions; all economically relevant superconductors have to be cooled down far below the boiling point of liquid nitrogen.
-Conventional superconductors as NbTi, NbSn3, Nb, and Al are used in sensing applications and magnets for nuclear magnetic imaging instruments.
-However, the costs of cryogenic cooling make most technologies based on superconductors very expensive and hinders a more widespread application.
-Researchers at Leiden University have invented a method to improve the superconductivity in these and other materials.
+Their superconducting behavior is observed at and below very low temperatures (Transition Temperature, TC), generally under cryogenic conditions; all economically relevant superconductors have cooled down far below the boiling point of liquid nitrogen.
+Conventional superconductors such as NbTi, NbSn3, Nb, and All are used in sensing applications and magnets for nuclear magnetic imaging instruments.
+However, the costs of cryogenic cooling make most technologies based on superconductors very expensive and a more widespread application.
+Researchers at Leiden University have invented a method to improve superconductivity in these and other materials.

 This technology is based on a new approach to engineer/improve superconducting materials: deliberate alterations of the mesoscale structure of the material are realized by using nano and microfabrication techniques, resulting into a controlled modification of the phononic and electronic structure of thin films.
 This allows the coupling of the electrons with the phonon modes at higher temperatures, with the consequent formation of Cooper pairs and the onset of supercurrents.
 The physics model that underlies this technology shows how such periodic structures have to be designed to best improve superconductivity (Figure 1) (available at arxiv.org/abs/1704.06805).

 - While the fabrication technology is well established and the underlying physics model has passed through peer-review scrutiny, its experimental validation and optimisation are ongoing at the moment of writing.